-The Melanoma Research Institute of Excellence (MRIE) at the Sidney Kimmel Cancer Center is a comprehensive program that works to expand the depth and breadth of uveal melanoma and skin melanoma research.
+The Melanoma Research Institute of Excellence (MRIE) at the Sidney Kimmel Comprehensive Cancer Center is a comprehensive program that works to expand the depth and breadth of uveal melanoma and skin melanoma research.
 Among its aims are to accelerate the development of novel research initiatives and facilitate multidisciplinary collaborations in melanoma research.
 Through lab-based, clinical, genetic, and population-based studies, the MRIE is unlocking insights previously unattainable.

-The MRIE encompasses the Melanoma Program, a multidisciplinary group within the Sidney Kimmel Cancer Center that offers patients current treatments for skin and eye cancer and conducts a multitude of both industry-sponsored and investigator-initiated clinical trials that makes new research available to patients.
+The MRIE encompasses the Melanoma Program, a multidisciplinary group within the Sidney Kimmel Comprehensive Cancer Center that offers patients current treatments for skin and eye cancer and conducts a multitude of both industry-sponsored and investigator-initiated clinical trials that makes new research available to patients.
 The Program employs a staff of clinical research coordinators and data managers, who are vital to the conduct of these studies.
 A hallmark of the Melanoma Program is the high level of personal, compassionate care provided to patients by physicians and research staff.

-The goal of the MRIE is Simple
+The Goal of the MRIE is Simple

-Better prevention, diagnosis, and treatment strategies for melanoma patients at the Sidney Kimmel Cancer Center and far beyond.
+Better prevention, diagnosis, and treatment strategies for melanoma patients at the Sidney Kimmel Comprehensive Cancer Center and far beyond.

 Patient Care